-This LeadEng project is a collaboration between students from Dept. of Energy and Dept. of Materials and Production.
-The project is divided into several semester projects, which are briefly described in the following.

-The Project will start of by a joint Kick-off meeting and further having several joint meetings spread out over the entire semester.
-Beside the planned joint project meetings each semester group will be appointed a (formal) supervisor.

-At one of the first joint project meetings a time plan including milestones and critical group-2-group interfaces/dependencies shall be made.
+Proposed semester projects within this LeadEng project are outlined below.

 Project Description for {4 or6}th Semester BSc Mechanical Engineering (MP4 or MP6):

 A semester projects on redesign a modular chassis to the electric car is proposed.
 The chassis should be able to interface with front- and rear-suspension modules developed in the parallel MP2 semester projects.
 The chassis design is intended to be a frame like structure that can be made from simple welded profiles.
 The chassis should be designed with the objective to minimize its weight and furthermore to withstand the loadings (dynamic as well as fatigue) from typical- and extreme driving conditions.